 The Audit Committee of the Board of Directors currently consists of Messrs.
 Huntz (Chairman), Goodwin and Noonan, all of whom meet the independence requirements of The Nasdaq Stock Market, Inc. During fiscal 2000, the Audit Committee of the Board of Directors developed a charter for the Audit Committee, which was approved by both the Audit Committee and the full Board on June 30, 2000.
-The complete text of the charter is attached as "Annex A" hereto.
+The complete text of the Audit Committee Charter was filed as Annex A to our Proxy Statement for the 2004 Annual Meeting of Shareholders and is available in its current form on our website at www.manh.com.

 In overseeing the preparation of the Company's financial statements, the Audit Committee met with both management and the Company's independent auditors to review and discuss the financial statements prior to their issuance and to discuss significant accounting issues.
 Management advised the Audit Committee that all financial statements were prepared in accordance with generally accepted accounting principles, and the Committee discussed the statements with both management and the independent auditors.
-The Audit Committee's review included discussion with the independent auditors of matters required to be discussed pursuant to Statement on Auditing Standards No. 61 (Communication with Audit Committees).
+The Audit Committee's review included discussion with the independent auditors of matters required to be discussed pursuant to Statement on Auditing Standards No. 61 (Communication with Audit Committees), as amended.